Klipper3d/klipper/docs/Config_Reference.md

 #   will decrease the precision of the test.
 The default value is 1.0
 #   (Hz/sec == sec^-2).
 #sweeping_accel: 400
 #   An acceleration of slow sweeping moves.
-Available only for
-#   sweeping_vibrations test method.
 The default is 400 mm/sec^2.
 #sweeping_period: 1.2
 #   A period of slow sweeping moves.
+Setting this parameter to 0
-Must not be set to a too small
+#   disables slow sweeping moves.
+Avoid setting it to a too small
-#   value in order to not poison the measurements.
-Available only for
+#   non-zero value in order to not poison the measurements.
-#   sweeping_vibrations test method.
-The default is 1.2 sec which is
-#   a good all-round choice.
+#   The default is 1.2 sec which is a good all-round choice.
 ```

 ## Config file helpers